-“This site is incredible!
+- “This site is incredible!
 Unlike the more heavily touristed sites in Athens, here you are allowed to walk amongst the ruins, touch the stones, and really get a feel of what it was like.
 Our guide was great and very good with children!
-Although the name does not suggest so, it is a great tour to have with your children.
+Although the name does not suggest so, this Kerameikos tour is great to have with your children.
 Ours loved it because they could touch and climb and our guide was interacting with them all the time!
 They felt like explorers!
 We loved the fun facts about the place and the little theatre we did with Pericles' oration!
 The history 'buried' under the ruins is thrilling and we were able to really understand it because of this tour!
 Do not hesitate to book it - and do enjoy the native tortoises that live and roam around the place!"

-- Noah T, Australia
+- Noah T, Norway

 2. What you can expect